EV Wedge Is The Cost Gap Between Two Fueling Options

 Curiously I actually think the graph above will eventually be more important for the Pickup Truck market than it is for luxury cars.
-You see those numbers aren’t far off what the sums might look like for a ‘Tesla Truck‘ vs a Ford F-Series.
-And while we may be a few years away from batteries cheap enough to justify electric trucks their potential for fuel savings is just colossal when you consider a F-150 gets 19 MPG.
+You see those numbers aren’t far off what the sums might look like for a “Tesla Truck” vs a Ford F-Series.
+Indeed in 2021 batteries were cheap enough to justify the F-150, meaning the fuel savings is just colossal when you consider a F-150 gets 19 MPG.

 To keep this post a bit of fun I avoided delving into lifetime cost comparisons and the fuzzy assumptions they involve.
 Instead I’m just trying to point out something that should be clear by now.
 Powering a car with electricity is cheaper than fueling it with gasoline (unless you live in Caracas).